condron/es-workshop/README.md

 ### Initialize the EventBus

 Now that you can create events and handler events, they need to be hooked into _EventStore_ and the _EventBus_.
 This is done in `event-bus.provider.ts`.
-The code here is used to setup subscriptions and map them to Events, so there handlers can be called when the subsribed events are received.
+The code here is used to setup subscriptions and map them to Events.
+This is where handlers are setup to be called when the subscribed events are received.

 In this code, we've setup a `catch-up` subscription that subscribes to the `TodoItemAddedEvent`.